quora/parsecss/README.md

 Convert CSS Stylesheets into a simple JSON structure.

-`parsecss` was written to support critical css inlining on dynamic pages.
+`parsecss` was written to support critical CSS inlining on dynamic pages.
 The JSON structure it produces is optimized for figuring out which CSS rules should be applied to a given page.
-We use [postcss](https://github.com/postcss/postcss) to do most of the heavy lifting but instead of an AST, the JSON output makes it easier to use directly for certain use cases.
+We use [postcss](https://github.com/postcss/postcss) to do most of the heavy lifting, but our JSON output makes it easier to use than an AST for certain use cases.

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](LICENSE)